alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Create a Custom Domain Name
 #### Create a DNS zone for the custom domain
 For Turing SHMs, create a new DNS Zone for a subdomain under the `turingsafehaven.ac.uk` domain (for the `production` environment - within the `Safe Haven Management` subscription) or under the `dsgroupdev.co.uk` domain (for the `test` environment  - within the `Safe Haven Management Testing` subscription).
 For safe havens hosted by other organisations, follow their guidance.
 This may require purchasing a dedicated domain.
-1. Ensure that the `RG_SHM_DNS` resource group exists in your chosen subscription.
+- Ensure that the `RG_SHM_DNS` resource group exists in your chosen subscription.
 For the Turing SHM, we use the `UK South` region.

 Whatever new domain or subdomain you choose, you must create a new Azure DNS Zone for the domain or subdomain.
-1. Click `Create a resource` in the far left menu, seach for "DNS Zone" and click "Create.
+- Click `Create a resource` in the far left menu, seach for "DNS Zone" and click "Create.
-2. Use the `RG_SHM_DNS` resource group created above.
+- Use the `RG_SHM_DNS` resource group created above.
-3. For the `Name` field enter the fully qualified domain / subdomain (e.g. `testb.dsgroupdev.co.uk` for a second test SHM deployed as part of the Turing `test` environment or `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment).
+- For the `Name` field enter the fully qualified domain / subdomain (e.g. `testb.dsgroupdev.co.uk` for a second test SHM deployed as part of the Turing `test` environment or `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment).

 Once deployed, duplicate the `NS` record in the DNS Zone for the new domain / subdomain to it's parent record in the DNS system.

-1. Navigate to the new DNS Zone (click `All resources` in the far left panel and seach for "DNS Zone".
-The NS record will lists 4 Azure name servers.
+- Navigate to the new DNS Zone (click `All resources` in the far left panel and search for "DNS Zone".
+The NS record will list 4 Azure name servers.
 - If using a subdomain of an existing Azure DNS Zone, create an NS record in the parent Azure DNS Zone for the new subdomain with the same value as the NS record in the new Azure DNS Zone for the subdomain (i.e. for a new subdomain `testb.dsgroupdev.co.uk`, duplicate its NS record to the Azure DNS Zone for `dsgroupdev.co.uk`, under the name `testb`).
 - If using a new domain, create an NS record in at the registrar for the new domain with the same value as the NS record in the new Azure DNS Zone for the domain.

 ### Create and add the custom domain to the new AAD
 1. Ensure your Azure Portal session is using the new AAD directory.
 The name of the current directory is under your username in the top right corner of the Azure portal screen.
 To change directories click on your username at the top right corner of the screen, then `Switch directory`, then the name of the new AAD directory.